nealcaren/fightordie/_build/html/_sources/markdown_sample.md

 Here is an example of an extended quote:

-> Paragraph 1 with two spaces at the end
-> &nbsp;
-> Paragraph 2 with two spaces at the end
+> Paragraph 1 with two spaces at the end   <p> Paragraph 2 with two spaces at the end

 Ordered list:
 1. First item